From Kardar-Parisi-Zhang scaling to soliton proliferation in Josephson junction arrays

 Let us now consider the field $\Theta(s,x) \equiv \varphi(s,x) - \varphi_{0}(s,x)$ for a representative single noise trajectory $\varphi(s,x)$, where $\varphi_{0}(s,x)$ is the corresponding noiseless solution of Eq.~(\ref{langevin}) in dimensionless units.
 By numerically calculating $\partial_{x}\Theta(s,x)$ for every time step, we observe that $\partial_x\Theta(s,x) \approx 2\pi m$ with $m\in \mathbb{Z}$ is always fulfilled.
 Locations with $m\ne 0$ are identified as the space-time solitons.
 Since we use open boundary conditions, regions near the chain edges favor such defect formation.
-To obtain results which are independent of these boundary effects, we focus on the central ladder segment with length $l=L/2$ in Eq.~\eqref{Ddef}.
+To obtain results independent of these boundary effects, we use $l=L/2$ in Eq.~\eqref{Ddef}.
 The problem of thermally activated solitons in sine-Gordon models has previously been studied in the ``underdriven'' limit $\tilde g_2<\tilde g_1$, where the washboard potential has well-defined stable minima~\cite{Landauer1979,Fitzgerald2016,Kolton2020}.
 For the ``overdriven'' case $\tilde{g}_2 > \tilde{g}_{1}$, however, there are no minima and $\varphi(s,x)$ slides down indefinitely, even for $\tilde{g}_{3} = 0$.
-Nonetheless, by coarse-graining time, below we construct an effective theory with well-defined space-time solitons in the overdriven regime where, in fact, our numerical results directly reveal their presence (see End Matter).
+Nonetheless, by coarse-graining time, below we construct an effective theory with well-defined space-time solitons in the overdriven regime where, in fact, our numerical results directly reveal their presence.
 In Fig.~\ref{fig3}, we show the soliton density $\rho$ found numerically at long times.
 We define $\rho=\langle N_{l}\rangle/l$, where $\langle N_{l}\rangle$ is the noise averaged number of solitons in the central segment $l$.
 At low temperatures, Fig.~\ref{fig3} reveals activated behavior, $\rho \sim e^{-E_A/k_B T}$ with activation energy $E_A$.
 At high temperatures, $k_B T\gg E_A$, solitons proliferate and their density $\rho\approx 1/a$ saturates.